ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * A relay operates the oblivious relay resource
 * A server operates both the oblivious gateway resource and the target resource

-Connections between the client, Oblvious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
-The scheme of the encapsulated request determines what is used between the Oblivious Gateway and target resources, though using HTTPS is RECOMMENDED; see {{server-responsibilities}}.
+Connections between the client, oblivious relay resource, and oblivious gateway resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
+The scheme of the encapsulated request determines what is used between the oblivious gateway and target resources, though using HTTPS is RECOMMENDED; see {{server-responsibilities}}.

 To achieve the stated privacy goals, the oblivious relay resource cannot be